Proving the 6d a-theorem with the double affine Grassmannian: Introduction and summary of results

 Before explaining how these 3d Coulomb branches come about in 6d, we remark the following.
-A similar behavior (i.e. stratification) has been observed \cite{Bourget:2022tmw} for ``conformal matter'' theories of type $(A,A)$ (i.e. bifundamentals of $\SU(k)$) engineered by $N$ M5's probing $\cc^2/\zz_k$, in the following sense.
-It is well-known that if one flows onto the Higgs branch of the UV theory
+A similar behavior (i.e. stratification) has been observed in \cite{Bourget:2022tmw} for conformal matter theories of type $(A,A)$ (i.e. ``just'' bifundamentals of $\SU(k)\times \SU(k)$ engineered by $N$ M5's probing $\cc^2/\zz_k$), in the following sense.
+It is well known that if one flows onto the Higgs branch of the $(A,A)$ UV theory

-by giving VEVs to matter hypermultiplets charged under the (nonabelian part of the) flavor symmetry, i.e. $\SU(k)\times \SU(k)$, one can reach new IR fixed points with a different flavor symmetry which is specified by the choice of a (two) nilpotent orbit(s) in $\SU(k)$ ($\SU(k)\times \SU(k)$); that is, we reach a T-brane theory \cite{DelZotto:2014hpa,Heckman:2016ssk}.\footnote{The abelian part of the flavor symmetry is studied in detail in \cite{Apruzzi:2020eqi}.
+by giving VEVs to matter hypermultiplets charged under the (nonabelian part of the) flavor symmetry, i.e. $\SU(k)\times \SU(k)$, one can reach new IR fixed points with a different flavor symmetry which is specified by the choice of a (two) nilpotent orbit(s) in $\SU(k)$ ($\SU(k)\times \SU(k)$); that is, we reach a T-brane theory \cite{DelZotto:2014hpa,Heckman:2016ssk}.\footnote{The abelian part of the flavor symmetry is studied in detail in \cite{Apruzzi:2020eqi} (see also \cite{Lee:2018ihr} for an earlier partial study).
 The AdS$_7$ holographic duals to T-brane theories were studied in \cite{Apruzzi:2013yva,Gaiotto:2014lca,Cremonesi:2015bld,Apruzzi:2017nck,Bergman:2020bvi}.} We will call these flows ``flavor Higgsings''.